PrivateCaptcha/docs/content/docs/deployment/production.md

 You should monitor updates (new docker tags) and update frequently.
 Updates are meant to be backwards compatible and bring fixes, including security.
 There currently is no built-in update notification mechanism.

+When you update Private Captcha you also need to purge CDN/proxy caches.

 ## CDN integration

 {{< callout >}}